rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 <span style="color:#ffc000">Ranks</span> for The Consortium's Members and most others in the setting if they use a ranking system.
 *All Ranks may be appended by Lord if considered royalty* Commissar / Lord Reagent
+Major
+Captain
+Castellan
+Lieutenant
+Ensign - Capable of only taking work from a handler, and

 ---